-While mastery is valued by most organizations, it's often seen as a sign of motivation and engagement, and overlooked as a motivational tool.
+While mastery is valued by most organizations, it's often seen solely as a sign of motivation and overlooked as an employee engagement tool.
 Here's the secret though:

 Skill mastery is infinitely more powerful than any ping pong table or free lunch you can provide.

 So how can you harness this powerful motivator?
 Here are three ways to do it:

-Give employees access to as much knowledge and training as you can.
+Give employees access to as much professional development as you can.
 The internet makes it easier than it ever has been before.
 Someone wants to take an hour out of their workday to attend a webinar related to their field?
 That's great!